 This rural GP job is one-of-a-kind…

-The Kingdom of Tonga is a little off the tourist trail; natural, low-key and authentic, visitors love the friendly locals, the stunning beaches and the laid-back lifestyle.
+The Kingdom of Tonga is a little off the tourist trail.
+It is natural, low-key, and authentic.
+Visitors love the friendly locals, the stunning beaches, and the laid-back lifestyle.

 In Ha’ateiho, on the main island of Tongatapu, there’s a small Kiwi-style general practice called the Village Mission Clinic.
 Started by New Zealander Dr Glennis Mafi more than thirty years ago, it is still the only GP clinic in Tonga.
 Dr Mafi built up the clinic over many years, regularly doing GP jobs and attending courses back in New Zealand to supplement her income and maintain her knowledge and high standards.